alexmat2on/Cryptocount/README.md

     input individual Buy/Sell transactions and list them all in a table on each asset's page.
 * Add data visualizations with ChartJS on the Overview page.
 * Allow the creation of multiple portfolios.

-## Known Issues & Quick Fixes
-* If the dropdown menu is empty, keep hitting the refresh button until it populates.
-    This should only ever happen on the first run or if you've erased all data in Settings.